danielakomenda/ML2-ExamProject/README.md

 ## Interpretation and Validation
 Whenever a teacher opts for a text other than the one recommended by OpenAI, the cosine similarity between the two texts is calculated.
 A high similarity score indicates that OpenAI's output closely meets the report requirements set by the teachers.
 Conversely, a low score suggests inadequacies in the prompts or few-shot examples used, signaling a need for adjustment.
 Both the initial and manually chosen texts are stored in the database, along with the similarity scores and timestamps.
 This data is archived for future analysis to enhance the web application's functionality.

 To evaluate the effectiveness of the prompt engineering, I used historical texts and assessments, sending them anonymously to OpenAI for text generation.
 These generated texts were then compared with the original texts focused on specific criteria.
-Since only a subset of the criteria was relevant, it was necessary to extract just the pertinent sections.
+Since only a subset of the criteria was relevant for this webapp, it was necessary to extract just the matching sections.